 - Once you find the one, you want to delete, press and hold the Option until the apps start to shake.

 - Tap the cross button on the corner of the app you want to delete.

 If you use all the above methods and your SSD is still slow, you may need to delete even more files.
 If there is nothing left to remove, you may need to replace your SSD with a higher-capacity one.

-Thankfully, it is possible to upgrade your SSD on your computer or your laptop, even by yourself, if you know exactly what to do.
+Thankfully, upgrading your SSD on your computer or laptop, even by yourself, is possible if you know exactly what to do.